LimKianAn/x-cellent-cloudgateway/README.md

 ## VPN with WireGuard&reg;

-Under the hood, Cloudgateway is powered by [WireGuard](https://www.wireguard.com/).
+Under the hood, cloudgateway is powered by [WireGuard&reg;](https://www.wireguard.com/).
 Let's see that in action!
 In one terminal, run:

 ```sh
 docker exec -it minimal-server-1 bash